vives-oop2-2020/challenges-cpp-final-app-TimonClaerhout/README.md

 - A makefile so the user only needs to use `make` to build your app.
 - Check if your application runs on other systems (Windows vs Linux).
 If not, no problem, but make sure to document this inside your README.

+## Intro Snake Game

+Welcome to Snake Game!!

+This game is easy to install and fun to play but also unique: you can decide how the map looks like, there are leaderboards, the snake that can go faster and so much more!
+Follow the steps below or watch the instruction video's in order to install the game.
+The instructions of how to play the game can be found in the game itself.

+Have fun!!

 ## How to run Snake Game?

 First you need to clone the repository from github to your Linux pc (Windows is not compatible to play the game).